-Typhoon Neoguri formed east of the Philippines and entered the SCS on April 15.
-It first moved west-northwest with an average translation speed of 5.8 m s-1 before it slowed down to 1.6 m s-1 on April 16, based on the Joint Typhoon Warning Center (JTWC) best track data, (Fig. 1).
-On April 17, Neoguri sped up to 3.8 m s-1, turned more northward, and developed into a typhoon with a maximum wind speed 51 m s-1 and a MSLP (minimum sea level pressure) at 948 hPa, at 1800 UTC on April 17 near the Xisha Islands.
+Typhoon Neoguri formed east of the Philippines and entered the SCS on 15 April.
+It first moved west-northwest with an average translation speed of $5.8 \text{ m s}^{-1}$ before it slowed down to 1.6 m s-1 on 16 April, based on the Joint Typhoon Warning Center (JTWC) best track data, (Fig. 1).
+On 17 April, Neoguri sped up to $3.8 \,\mathrm{m \, s^{-1}}$ , turned more northward, and developed into a typhoon with a maximum wind speed of 51 m s-1 and an MSLP (minimum sea level pressure) of 948 hPa, at 18:00 UTC on 17 April near the Xisha Islands.
 The Neoguri was a supercritical typhoon travelling with a translation speed greater than the first baroclinic wave speed.
-After skirting Hainan Island on April 18, Neoguri moved northward, weakened to a tropical storm, and further dissipated as it moved farther inland.
-The NIO burst induced by Neoguri was shown by the clockwise (A{cw}) and counter-clockwise (A{ccw}) rotary current amplitudes (m s-1), from a current meter mooring at Wenchang station, to the east off Hainan Island (Fig. 1c).
+After skirting Hainan Island on 18 April, Neoguri moved northward, weakened to a tropical storm, and further dissipated as it moved farther inland.
+The NIO burst induced by Neoguri was shown by the clockwise $(A{cw})$ and counterclockwise ( $A{ccw}$ ) rotary current amplitudes (m s-1), from a current meter mooring at Wenchang station, to the east of Hainan Island (Fig. 1c).

-2.2 Ocean Model
+2.2 Ocean model

-We use the China Sea Multi-scale Ocean Modeling System (CMOMS) (Gan et al., 2016a; Gan et al., 2016b) in this study.
-CMOMS is based on the Regional Ocean Modeling System (ROMS) (Shchepetkin and McWilliams,2005), and the model domain covers the northwest Pacific Ocean (NPO) and the entire China Seas (Bohai, Yellow Sea, East China Sea, and SCS) from approximately 0.95°N, 99°E in the southwest corner to the northeast corner of the Sea of Japan.
-The horizontal size of this grid array decreased gradually from ~10 km in the southern part to~7 km in the northern part of the domain.
-Vertically, we adopted a 30-level stretched generalized terrain-following coordinate (s).
+We use the China Sea Multi-scale Ocean Modeling System (CMOMS) (Gan et al., 2016a, b) in this study.
+CMOMS is based on the Regional Ocean Modeling System (ROMS) (Shchepetkin and McWilliams, 2005), and the model domain covers the northwest Pacific Ocean (NPO) and the entire China Seas (Bohai, Yellow Sea, East China Sea, and SCS) from approximately $0.95^{\circ}$ N, $99^{\circ}$ E in the southwest corner to the northeast corner of the Sea of Japan.
+The horizontal size of this grid array decreases gradually from ~ 10 km in the southern part to ~ 7 km in the northern part of the domain.
+Vertically, we adopted a 30-level stretched generalized terrain-following coordinates.

-The model was forced with 6-hourly actual wind speeds of typhoon Neoguri obtained from the Cross-Calibrated Multi-Platform (CCMP) dataset, with a horizontal resolution of 0.25° (Atlas et al. (2011), ftp://podaac-ftp.jpl.nasa.gov/allData/ccmp/L3.0/flk).
+The model was forced with 6-hourly actual wind speeds of typhoon Neoguri obtained from the Cross-Calibrated Multi-Platform (CCMP) dataset, with a horizontal resolution of 0.25° (Atlas et al., 2011; http://data.remss.com/ccmp/v02.0/ Y2008/, last access: 16 September 2020).
 Wind stress is calculated based on the bulk formulation by Fairall et al. (2003).
-The daily mean air temperature, atmospheric pressure, rainfall/evaporation, radiation, and other meteorological variables from April 15 to April 18, 2008 from the NCEP/NCAR Reanalysis 1 were used to derive the atmospheric heat and fresh water fluxes.
+The daily mean air temperature, atmospheric pressure, rainfall or evaporation, radiation, and other meteorological variables from 15 to 18 April 2008 from the NCEP/NCAR Reanalysis 1 were used to derive the atmospheric heat and fresh water fluxes.
 External forcing of depth-integrated velocities (U, V), depth-dependent velocities (u, v), temperature, T, and salinity, S, at the lateral boundaries were obtained from the Ocean General Circulation Model for the Earth Simulator (OFES) (Sasaki et al., 2008).
 Open boundary conditions from Gan and Allen (2005) were applied at the open boundaries.